pyladies/pyladies-kit/docs/global/policies.md

 # Policies

-For policies from a local organizer's prospective, please check out {doc}`../organizer/global/policies`.
+For policies from a local organizer's prospective, please check out {ref}`chapter-policies`.

 ## Trademark

 PyLadies and the PyLadies logo are trademarks of the Python Software Foundation.
-For logo usage guidelines, please read {doc}`../policies/logo`, and for trademark usage, please read {doc}`../policies/trademark`.
+For logo usage guidelines, please read {ref}`logo-policy`, and for trademark usage, please read {ref}`trademark-policy`.

 ## Code of Conduct